Endpoints currently available

 Acute daphnid toxicity

-iSafeRat® daphEC50 study can determine 48h-acute toxicity to daphnids (in mg/L) based on mobility for a substance
+iSafeRat® daphEC50 study can acurately predict experimental Guideline 48h-acute toxicity to daphnids (in mg/L) based on immobilisation for wide range of structural groups

 Study/studies replaced and value reported: